Jaime Guzmán: Constitutional thought

-According to historian Renato Cristi, in drafting the new Constitution of Chile, Guzmán based his work on the pouvoir constituant concept used by Carl Schmitt, a German intellectual associated with Nazism, as well as the ideas of market society of Friedrich Hayek.
+According to historian Renato Cristi, in drafting the Constitution of Chile, Guzmán based his work on the pouvoir constituant concept used by Carl Schmitt, a German intellectual associated with Nazism, as well as the ideas of market society advanced by Friedrich Hayek.
 This allowed Guzmán to create a framework for an authoritarian state with a free-market system.
-In areas where Guzmán was dissatisfied with Hayek's thought, he found meaning in the Spanish translation of the book The Spirit of Democratic Capitalism by Michael Novak.
+In areas where Guzmán was dissatisfied with Hayek's thought, he found meaning in the Spanish translation of The Spirit of Democratic Capitalism by Michael Novak.